1600 Penn

 1600 Penn is an American television sitcom about a dysfunctional family living in the White House.
 The series stars Jenna Elfman, Bill Pullman, and Josh Gad.
-Gad, along with Jason Winer and Jon Lovett jointly created the central characters (the Gilchrist family) and the sitcom core format.
+Gad, along with Jason Winer and Jon Lovett jointly created the central characters (the Gilchrist family).
 NBC placed a series order in May 2012.
 The series aired as a mid-season replacement from December 17, 2012, to March 28, 2013.
+Critics largely panned the series.
 On May 9, 2013, NBC canceled the series after one season.